mako-framework/docs/04_databases_sql/03_orm.md

 The optimistic locking trait will also check for stale records when deleting.

-> Note that optimistic locking only works when working with a single record.
+> Note: Optimistic locking only works when working with a single record.

 ### <a id="traits:read_only_records" href="#traits:read_only_records">Read-only records</a>